Xundan91/Ethereum_Assesment/README.md

-# MyToken
+# Project

 A simple ERC20-like token contract with mint and burn functionalities.

 ## Description

-MyToken is a basic smart contract implemented in Solidity for creating and managing a custom cryptocurrency token.
+Project.sol is a basic smart contract implemented in Solidity for creating and managing a custom cryptocurrency token.
 The contract allows minting new tokens, burning existing tokens, and keeping track of balances for different addresses.
 This contract is useful for understanding the basics of token creation on the Ethereum blockchain.

 ## Getting Started